When you are looking at the best dirt bike helmets that money can buy, no compromises, these 5 helmets all fit the bill.

 - The visor has no release system

-It’s a tough job picking a best out of this list, they are all excellent helmets, you would be fine with any one of these, but here are my Top Picks:
+It’s a tough job picking the best out of this list, they are all excellent helmets, you would be fine with any one of these, but here are my Top Picks:

 Best Value For Money: Only one of these helmets is under the $500 price range but has most of the safety features of the others – the rotational-impact protection system, emergency release cheek pads, composite shell, maximized ventilation, and that’s the Bell Moto 9 MIPS

 I’ve owned many Bell helmets over the last 30 odd years, so I have no hesitation in recommending the Moto-9.

 Best Of The Best: It’s at the top end of the price range, but has safety features you will find in no other helmet.
 With its award-winning ODS technology, rebuildable liner, clavicle cutaways, sternum/spine protection, breakaway visor – the list goes on, it has every safety and comfort feature that is available today, all in the one helmet: 6D Helmets ATR-2

 With all of this recent helmet technology, MIPS, MEDS, ODS or similar it is important to realize that it can only go as far as “helping” to reduce the chances of a concussion.
 Do your research and decide on which one you believe in most.
 It is the same with neck or knee brace technology, it’s up to you to take in the scientific information and decide for yourself which one you trust the most.

 Have you used any of the helmets in this review?
 Please feel free to leave any thoughts you have in the comments below.